xiangsong-yang/Arduino-for-CCI/Week1/readme.md

-# Hi.
-This is the portfolio for Xiangsong Yang's Arduino work in CCI.
+# This is the portfolio for Xiangsong Yang's Arduino work in CCI.

+## Game OOPS

 Xiangsong had finished a interactive game"OOPS" with Arduino Lenonardo, 3 button, 3 LEDS.